 Store & handle

-Costume and jewelry often bring together different kinds of materials: glass beads on fibrous string for example, or coins on cloth.
-Often, these different materials create a wonderful visual effect, but represent a difficulty in the long run for conservation.
-The long-term treatment of these different materials do not always go well together, and the storage or preservation of these objects sometimes seems an impossible undertaking.
+Costume and jewelry often bring together different kinds of materials: glass beads on fibrous string, or coins on cloth.
+Often, these different materials create a wonderful visual effect, but represent a difficulty for conservation in the long run.
+The long-term treatment of these different materials do not always go well together, and the storage or preservation of these objects can sometimes seems like an impossible undertaking.

-On the left I have added some pictures taken in Jordan and Egypt of bad, but illustrative, examples of storage.
+On the two images below left I have added some pictures taken in Jordan and Egypt of bad, but illustrative, examples of storage.